The Early History of Atina

 The Roman God of Saturn

-Saturn is also said to have taught the native Italic people, the Volsci, the skills of cultivation, and thus he became known as the Roman God of agriculture and fertility.
+Saturn is said to have taught the native Italic tribes to live together in harmony, in a civilised community.
+He also taught them the skills of cultivation, and thus he became known as the Roman God of agriculture and fertility.
 His reign was said to have been one of peace and prosperity and this era is often referred to as the “Golden Age”.
-Atina is thought to have been established before the city of Rome.

 The master blacksmiths of ancient Atina were renowned for forging excellent weaponry.
 As a consequence the area flourished and its territory became much sought after.
 Throughout its history, Atina was closely linked with the production of metal.
 This was due to its proximity to mines at Monte Meta which extracted copper, silver and iron ore.
 “Five great cities with resounding anvils, in the preparation of arms: the powerful Atina, proud Tivoli, and Adrea, Crustumerio and Antenna fortified with towers.”

 Atina was was claimed by the Samnites in 337 BC and became part of the territory of Samnium.
 The Samnites controlled the Val di Comino and had a mighty fortress there named Cominium.
-The Samnite League, a group of four tribes, opposed the expansion of the Roman Republic.
+They formed part of the Samnite League, a group of four tribes, opposed the expansion of the Roman Republic.
 During three violent wars the Romans battled against the Samnites, (343–341, 327–304, and 298–290).
 In the final confrontation the Romans took control of the area in 293 BC.
 The Roman historian Livy wrote that 255,000 Samnites were slaughtered during this tumultuous conflict.

 Roman History of Atina